 How Can a Lawyer Help Me?

-If you are charged with this crime, call the Pittsburgh Criminal Defense Lawyers at Logue Law Group today at 844.PITT.DUI.
-You can also contact us online.
+If you are facing charges of simple assault, reach out to the Washington PA Criminal Lawyers at Logue Law Group today at 844.PITT.DUI or contact us online.

 Want to Learn More About Simple Assault in Pennsylvania?

-A definition and description of simple assault can be found in the Pennsylvania Criminal Code under Title 18, Chapter 27.
+Curious to learn more about simple assault in Pennsylvania?
+Take a look at the definition and description of simple assault in the Pennsylvania Criminal Code, under Title 18, Chapter 27.

 Free ConsultationYou will never find us short of knowledge & commitment